elijahmondero/elijahmondero.github.io/career-story/my-career-story.md

 ### Chapter 2: The Singapore Hustle

-Driven by a desire for new challenges and a better financial position to support my family, I moved to Singapore.
+Driven by a desire for new challenges and career growth, I moved to Singapore.
 My first role at Xuenn was in the fast-paced world of online gaming, where I delivered product features for a high-traffic betting site.
 When that role was made redundant, I quickly pivoted.

 I joined Comtel Solutions as a consultant, deployed to their client, IHiS, Singapore's central healthcare IT agency.
 Here, I was again at the heart of a modernization project: migrating a critical clinical desktop application feature to the web.